zingale/phy504/_sources/cxx-statements.rst.txt

 Inside of the ``main()`` function, we create a ``vector`` called ``fib`` and an integer ``n``.
-Both of these are in scope inside of ``main`` -- that means that we can use them and access them as needed.
+Both of these are in scope inside of ``main``---that means that we can use them and access them as needed.

 One of the nice things about the standard types like ``vector`` is that C++ automatically cleans up their memory when they go out of